 - Are there any significant changes/advancements in your industry that you can take advantage of?

 - Has new technology or industry trend emerged that you can make use of future?

-- Is a new position advertised in your company that matches your skill set?
-Or did a position became vacant?
+- Is a new position advertised in your company that matches your skillset?
+Or did a position become vacant?